Ken Goodman: Achievements

-Goodman served in several important capacities, including as President of the International Reading Association, President of the National Conference on Research in Language and Literacy, and President of the Center for Expansion of Language and Thinking.
-He also worked extensively with the National Council of Teachers of English.
-He received a number of awards, including the James Squire award from NCTE for contributions to the profession and NCTE (2007).
-Goodman has published over 150 articles and book chapters as well as a number of books.
+Goodman held several leadership positions, such as President of the International Reading Association, President of the National Conference on Research in Language and Literacy, and President of the Center for Expansion of Language and Thinking from 1980 to 1981 and at-large Board member from 1976 to 1979.

+He collaborated with the National Council of Teachers of English on initiatives related to literacy research and reading instruction.
+He received a number of awards, including the James Squire award from NCTE for contributions to the profession and NCTE in 2007.
+Goodman published over 150 articles and book chapters as well as a number of books.
 In addition to What's Whole in Whole Language, he also wrote Ken Goodman on Reading and Phonics Phacts; all were published by Heinemann.
-His book Scientific Realism in Studies of Education, was published by Taylor and Francis in 2007.

-His last book was "Reading- The Grand Illusion: How and Why People Make Sense of Print" with contributions from linguist, Peter H. Fries and neurologist, Steven L. Strauss and was published by Routledge in 2016.
+His book Scientific Realism in Studies of Education was published by Taylor and Francis in 2007.
+His last book, "Reading- The Grand Illusion: How and Why People Make Sense of Print" was published by Routledge in 2016 and included contributions from linguist Peter H. Fries and neurologist Steven L. Strauss.

 Goodman was inducted into the Reading Hall of Fame in 1989.